piranout/Funcular.DataProviders/README.md

 # Funcular.DataProviders
 Self-configuring, dependency-injection-friendly, code-first Entity Framework-based data provider (repository utility).

-*Provides easy __bulk__ insert, delete and update methods; update does not need a round-trip.
+* Provides easy __bulk__ insert, delete and update methods without round trips to the database (New in 0.8.5)
-*Automatically scans assemblies in your AppDomain for configurable entities *No EDMXs
+* Automatically scans assemblies in your AppDomain for configurable entities
+* No EDMXs
-*Sets up a SQL Server context with no configuration but a connection string *Does __not__ require you to manually add entity types to your DbSet *By default, picks up any classes derived from EntityTypeConfiguration *One line of code—a predicate—specifies which Types from your assembly are entities
+* Sets up a SQL Server context with no configuration but a connection string
+* Does __not__ require you to manually add entity types to your DbSet
+* By default, picks up any classes derived from EntityTypeConfiguration
+* One line of code—a predicate—specifies which Types from your assembly are entities

 Currently supports SQL Server; eventually will handle MongoDB and others as well.
 A **[NuGet Package](https://www.nuget.org/packages/Funcular.DataProviders)** is also available.